department-of-veterans-affairs/vets-website/_employment/job-seekers/federal-employment.md

   Yes, if:

 - You are applying to a position listed as an Excepted Career.
-- You were discharged under conditions other than dishonorable..
+- You were discharged under conditions other than dishonorable.
 - You were not retired from service.
 (You may be medically retired and qualify for disabled preference eligibility.)

 You are 0-point preference eligible if you are a Veteran who is the only surviving child in a family in which the father or mother or one or more siblings: